OULibraries/ansible-role-fcrepo3/docs/rebuildFedoraData.md

   </bean>
 ```

-We're moving our object store off of `islandoradata1` file share in an effort to improve performance.
+We're moving our Fedora object store off of the `islandoradata1` file share in an effort to improve performance.
 We're provisionally locating this at `/usr/local/islandoradata`, but are likely to move it to a more canonical location at some point in the future.

 ```xml
   <bean name="fsDatastreamStore" class="org.akubraproject.fs.FSBlobStore"